hydra3333/Pi4CC/README.md

      choose a screen resolution ANYTHING (eg 1920x1080) OTHER than "default" so that a framebuffer gets allocated on a Pi4 which magically enables VNC server to run even when a screen is not connected to the HDMI port
    - (the GUI should be left to boot and run, even in a headless state later)
-3. Disable IPv6, forcing the Pi to be addressable by IPv4 (so the web interface works as intended),
-   - start a Terminal and do `sudo nano /boot/cmdline.txt`
-   - add this ` ipv6.disable=1` to the end of the first line (with a preceding space)
-   - save the file using Control-O, then exit nano using Control-X
-4. Check, perhaps in the GUI menu item `Raspberry Pi Configuration`,
+3. Check, perhaps in the GUI menu item `Raspberry Pi Configuration`,
    -  its hostname is short and easy and has no spaces or special characters (it will be used as the website name)
    - "login as user pi" is ticked
    - "wait for network" is ticked